amazon-ion/ion-go/README.md

 ### Marshaling and Unmarshaling

-Similar to Golang's built-in [json](https://golang.org/pkg/encoding/json/) package, you can marshal and unmarshal go types to Ion.
+Similar to GoLang's built-in [json](https://golang.org/pkg/encoding/json/) package, you can marshal and unmarshal Go types to Ion.
 Marshaling requires you to specify whether you'd like text or binary Ion.
 Unmarshaling is smart enough to do the right thing.
-Both respect json name tags, and `Marshal` honors omitempty.
+Both respect json name tags, and `Marshal` honors `omitempty`.

 ```Go
 type T struct {